sc-ventures/cloudbreak-documentation/docs/aws-launch.md

 2. Initialize your profile by creating a new file called `Profile` and adding the following content:

     <pre>export UAA_DEFAULT_SECRET=MY-SECRET
+export UAA_DEFAULT_USER_PW=MY-PASSWORD
-export UAA_DEFAULT_USER_PW=MY-PASSWORD</pre>
+export UAA_DEFAULT_USER_EMAIL=MY-EMAIL</pre>

     For example:

     <pre>export UAA_DEFAULT_SECRET=MySecret123
+export UAA_DEFAULT_USER_PW=MySecurePassword123
-export UAA_DEFAULT_USER_PW=MySecurePassword123</pre>
+export UAA_DEFAULT_USER_EMAIL=dbialek@hortonworks.com</pre>

-    > You will need to provide the password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
+    > You will need to provide the email and password when logging in to the Cloudbreak web UI and when using the Cloudbreak CLI.
 The secret will be used by Cloudbreak for authentication.

 3. Start the Cloudbreak application by using the following command: